📖 Read Time: 12 Minutes

 If that’s the case, don’t worry about it.
 We’ve got you covered in this article: the ultimate guide on how to build muscle.

-🎯Why you should aim more just than fat loss
+🎯 Why you should aim more than just fat loss

 Talking about weight loss, there are 3 ways you can do it but one is superior over the other.
 You can:

-- Caloric deficit while doing cardio or
+• Caloric deficit while doing cardio

 When you practice the first one, you’ll be losing fat as well as muscle mass.
 You’ll not be as strong and you won’t look that good with that body.
 Fat loss will take some time because you’ll only rely on your base metabolic rate.
 It’s the rate of energy (calories) being burned by your body.

 Since you’re not using muscles, your body will undergo muscle atrophy.
-You’ll be losing muscle mass along side with your fats.
+You’ll be losing muscle mass alongside with your fats.

 When done rapidly, it might take a negative affect your metabolic rate and slowing it down.
 Making it more difficult to lose weight and it’s also not very sustainable.
 It’s also not very fun to do.